Xylella Fastidiosa. It seems this bacterium is unstoppable

-Mr. Newton B. Pierce who lived from 1856 to 1916 was California’s first professional plant pathologist.
-He discovered this pathogenic bacterium which attacks the grapes.
+Mr. Newton B. Pierce, who lived from 1856 to 1916, was California’s first professional plant pathologist.
+He discovered this pathogenic bacterium that attacks the grapes.
 It was seen the first time near Anaheim in California and up till today no cure has been found.

 There exist many subspecies of Xylella Fastidiosa and it can affect many hosts.
-In Europe, 359 different species of plant have shown to be susceptible to this bacterium.
+In Europe, 359 different species of plants have been shown to be susceptible to this bacterium.

 If you want to know more about the olive tree, this is your book

 I live in the south of Spain.
 I read about this first time recently in a Spanish newspaper and I honestly think this is more than unsettling news.
-Can you imagine the world without trees and plants?
-Like a desert landscape with no green whatsoever.
+Can you imagine a world without trees and plants?
+Like a desert landscape with no greenery whatsoever.
 Fauna cannot exist without its supportive Flora, and the same is valid the other way around.